rjullien/plugin-MiFlora/docs/en_US/faq.md

 > Alerts can be given by text to speech (plugin playTTS for example), by notification on smartphone (pushbullet plugin), by SMS ...

-> Thresholds can be found using Xiaomi or Parrot database or a threshold between 14 and 16 seems to be suitable for a majority of houseplants.
+> Thresholds can be found using Xiaomi's herbal or Parrot's or a threshold between 14 and 16 seems suitable for a majority of houseplants.

-> It is also possible to regulate an automatic watering, MiFlora seems to be resistant to bad weather
+> It is also possible to regulate an automatic watering, MiFlora seems to withstand bad weather